42Crunch/azure-sentinel-integration/Documentation/QueryinLogAnalytics.md

 * _t : DateTime value
 * _b : Boolean value

-The 42Crunch `guardian` firewall data is written to fields using the same names as in the `guardian` log files with the following differences:
+The 42Crunch API firewall data is written to fields using the same names as in the `guardian` log files with the following differences:
 * Error_Message_s : this is an extract of the 'message' field of the last record in the 'Errors' array
 * Error_Step_s : this is an extract of the 'step' field of the last record in the 'Errors' array

-Since two different logs are transmitted to Log Analytics these are differentiated using a field called `LogType_d` as follows:
+Since two different logs are transmitted to Log Analytics, these are differentiated using a field called `LogType_d` as follows:
 * 1 = API transaction logs
 * 2 = Unknown transaction logs